 I ordered roast boned lamb and here’s what arrived.

-In panic I almost sent it back, thinking they'd forgotten my main meal and brought me a dessert brownie instead.
+In a panic I almost sent it back, thinking they’d forgotten my main meal and brought me a dessert brownie instead.
 False alarm.
-This was pressed deboned lamb, possibly one of the most exquisite lamb dishes I've ever tasted.
+This was pressed deboned lamb, possibly one of the most exquisite lamb dishes I’ve ever tasted.
 And those lovely nutlike sprinkles on top are chickpeas.

 There’s something about Bilbao, a certain contemporary nonchalance that casually throws out ultramodern structures into the midst of classical monuments.
 And it works.
 Bilbao is one of the most visually stimulating cities I’ve visited in Spain, not because of its utter beauty – it is more attractive than beautiful – but because of the contrasts and the corners.